Jenny Mikakos: Handling of the COVID-19 pandemic

 Premier Daniel Andrews faced the inquiry on 25 September, at which he stated that he regarded Mikakos as "accountable" for the program.
 The following day, Mikakos resigned from cabinet.
 Mikakos made a statement suggesting that the reason for her resignation was that she disagreed with "elements" of the Premier's statement, and was no longer able to serve in his cabinet.

 Personal life

-Jenny Mikakos attended Ivanhoe Girls' Grammar School and then The University of Melbourne where she obtained arts and law degrees.
+Jenny Mikakos attended Ivanhoe Girls' Grammar School and then the University of Melbourne where she obtained arts and law degrees.
 Before her election to Parliament, Mikakos worked as a commercial and tax lawyer at top-tier accounting firm Coopers & Lybrand and law firm King & Wood Mallesons, as well as Jerrard & Stuk.
-She was briefly a Councillor with the City of Northcote 1993-1994.